 A Guide to Getting Great Results at Roller Setting Without the Hassle that Comes with It

 Good roller setting is an art form that takes a while to learn.
-It is also the healthiest way of achieving a straight style without using too much heat like a flat iron.
-If your hair is relaxed or you are trying to look after the health of your hair, limited heat is always a plus.
+It’s not so much that it is difficult, but perfecting the technique to get that consistent result can definitely take some time.
+Once you have mastered the technique though, it is one of the healthiest ways of achieving a straight style without using too much heat, like you would get from directly applying a flat iron to your hair.
+Remember that regardless of whether your hair is relaxed or natural, you are just trying to improve or maintain the health of your hair and for this reason, limited heat is always a plus.

-Now, if you are like me and patience is not you middle name then the cheat’s way of roller setting is for you!
+Now, if you are like me and patience is not your middle name, then the cheat’s way of roller setting is for you!

 Here’s what you will need:

 - 12-16 magnetic rollers or regular rollers with duck bill clips to secure

 - A spray bottle with water

 - Hair clips

 How to prep your hair for the roller set

 Start by washing and deep conditioning* your hair making sure to detangle while the conditioner is still in your hair.
 By doing this you will reduce the amount of breakage that can result from combing while styling.